VitaCures

 In ulcerative colitis, inflammation typically starts in the rectum and can cause bleeding during bowel movements.
 Blood in the stool can range from bright red to dark.

-Weight Loss and Fatigue:
+Weight loss and fatigue:

 Chronic inflammation can impair nutrient absorption, leading to weight loss.
 Fatigue is common due to the body’s increased energy expenditure in the inflammatory response.